 The Scholarship Hub is a free online database of UK scholarships, grants and bursaries for UK or EU undergraduate and postgraduate students.
 A basic sign up lets you search and subscribe to a newsletter or alerts for new funding that match your profile.

 Prospective postgraduate students should also check Postgraduate Search.

 Turn2Us is a national charity that provides practical help to people in financial need.
 The website has a grant search facility and helpful guidance on the information you may need if applying for a charitable grant.

 The Disability Rights UK factsheet is a useful tool for disabled students to find funding from charitable trusts.
 If you live in Scotland, Lead Scotland has useful information on sources of funding, including relevant scholarships and bursaries.

 If you're still at school, see if you can get help there from careers staff or guidance teachers, or check with your local careers service.

 Ask your library service if they have a recent copy of the Guide to Educational Grants.
 This is published by the Directory of Social Change in association with the NUS.
-It features grants from over 3,500 smaller charities in the UK.
+Focusing on further education – including postgraduate funding – it features over 800 grant-making charities from around the UK.

 Step 3: Do your research